Clubin1/learning/cpp/cppref/basic-concepts/names-types-refs.md

 }
 ```
 forward refs are used a lot in generic programming like templates to ensure something like an rvalue ref isnt lost

+## Values
+glvalue: is an expression whos evaluation determines the identity of an object or function
+prvalue: expression whose evaluation
+    - compoutes the val of an operand of a built in operator
+    - initializes an object
+xvalue is a glvalue that denotes an object whose resources can be reused
 ## Templates
 templates allow generic code to work with different data types.
 They allow function or classes to work with different types.